thvitt/cophi-toolbox/CONTRIBUTING.rst

 Tests
 """""

 Tests should either be doctests_ and thus directly included in the respective docstrings, or tests that can be run using the nose test framework, see the `nose introduction`_.
 It's really worthwhile to write tests, so please do.
+Write nose tests into the ``test`` directory.
+Run tests using `nosetests` or `nosetests -v`.

 Dependencies